 This 5GMM cause is sent to the UE if it requests accessing 5GCN over non-3GPP access in a PLMN or SNPN, where the UE by subscription, is not allowed to access 5GCN over non-3GPP access.

-NOTE 3: The term "non-3GPP access" in an SNPN refers to the case where the UE is accessing SNPN services via a PLMN.

 Cause #74 – Temporarily not authorized for this SNPN

 This 5GMM cause is sent to the UE if it requests access, or if the network initiates a de-registration procedure, in a cell belonging to an SNPN for which the UE has no subscription to operate or for which the UE is not allowed to operate onboarding services.